mwdossantos/kb-86/docs/week-6-research-and-planning.md

 * Ability to browse all the planets in the Outer Rim Territories
 * View all meta information about a certain planet
 * View historical events that happlicationened on a certain planet
-* Be able to easily share a planet with your Star Wars friends
+* See which movies are linked to a certain planet

 To be sure I can meet those needs I will need to dive deeper into the [Data Model Design](https://github.com/mwdossantos/kb-86/blob/master/docs/week-7-data-model-design-and-design-application.md) in week 7 and think out the requirements.

 ### Other resources

-#### SwiftUI & coding

 |What|Resource|Note|
 |:---|:---|:---|